Aliases for TFE3 Gene

 GeneCards Summary for TFE3 Gene

 TFE3 (Transcription Factor Binding To IGHM Enhancer 3) is a Protein Coding gene.
-Diseases associated with TFE3 include translocation renal cell carcinoma and alveolar soft-part sarcoma.
-Among its related pathways are Transcriptional misregulation in cancer and Regulation of nuclear SMAD2/3 signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+Diseases associated with TFE3 include Renal Cell Carcinoma, Xp11-Associated and Alveolar Soft Part Sarcoma.
+Among its related pathways are ErbB signaling pathway and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is MITF.